-How to Limit the Security Risks of Google Add-Ons
+How to Reduce the Cyber Security Risks of Google Add-Ons

 Allowing unlimited and unmonitored installation of Google add-ons is a recipe for disaster, so the first defence step in any organization should be to develop a policy for the use of add-ons within G Suite and make sure that employees are trained in the importance of following this policy.

 Many organizations have success with issuing a list of officially approved apps and add-ons and this can help to reduce the number of insecure third-party add-ons that are installed, but it is unlikely to stop it completely (as staff may choose to ignore the security policy or simply be unaware of it).